Fort Walla Walla–Fort Colville Military Road: As a military road

-Traveling the road now
+Traveling the road today

 The historic road and modern driving route begins on Myra Street at Fort Walla Walla, now part of Fort Walla Walla Park.
 Along Poplar Street, the route passes the Fort Walla Walla Park, heading north on Avery Street, east onto West Rose Street, turning north onto North 13th Avenue and passing through an industrial area for a quarter-mile and under US Route 12 after North 13th Avenue, where the road becomes State Route 125 (SR 125), and passes the Washington State Penitentiary.
 Dry land farming starts at the penitentiary walls and continues for much of the route, which crosses the Touchet River, turns east towards Prescott on SR 124, and follows Smith Springs Road before turning north.

 Because private property impedes drivers from following the military road into current Columbia County, drivers stay in Walla Walla County until just before crossing the Lyons Ferry Bridge, where the Palouse River flows south into the Snake River, and crosses Columbia County in its northwest corner.
 The road then crosses the Snake River at the Josso High Bridge on SR 261 and passes by Lyons Ferry Park in Franklin County.
 Continuing on SR 261 and turning north at Nunamaker Road, the route eventually reconnects with SR 261, where it becomes SR 260, and proceeds towards Washtucna, Adams County.

 Two miles north of Washtucna, the route turns onto Benge-Washtucna Road and continues for 14 miles to Benge.
 The town has a historical marker for the Mullan Road and the Stone Corral, as well as a trailhead for the Columbia Plateau Trail.
 On the east side of Sprague Lake upon entering Lincoln County, Danekas Road then turns into Max Harder Road.
 At Sprague, the road turns north onto SR 23, which continues onto SR 231.
 After nine miles, the route then turns onto Waukon Road, followed by another turn to Hallett Road.